 Apollomics Class A Stock Performance

-On a scale of 0 to 100, Apollomics holds a performance score of 5.
-The firm shows a Beta (market volatility) of -2.53, which signifies a somewhat significant risk relative to the market.
+On a scale of 0 to 100, Apollomics holds a performance score of 8.
+The firm shows a Beta (market volatility) of -1.3, which signifies a somewhat significant risk relative to the market.
 As returns on the market increase, returns on owning Apollomics are expected to decrease by larger amounts.
 On the other hand, during market turmoil, Apollomics is expected to outperform it.
-Please check Apollomics' semi variance, and the relationship between the treynor ratio and daily balance of power , to make a quick decision on whether Apollomics' price patterns will revert.
+Please check Apollomics' potential upside, as well as the relationship between the rate of daily change and period momentum indicator , to make a quick decision on whether Apollomics' price patterns will revert.

 Risk-Adjusted Performance